Skip to Content

 • WriteToOperationLog

 Sends output to the current Jitterbit operation log.
-Created for use with JavaScript in Jitterbit, and works similarly to the Jitterbit function described in Formula Builder Logging and Error Functions.
+Created for use with JavaScript in Jitterbit, and works similarly to the Jitterbit function described in Formula Builder Logging and error functions.

 • SetScriptOutput and SetScriptResult